A-Lex-McLee/PATTERNIZE/README.md

 # PATTERNIZATION
-This is a tool for classifying and analysing syntactic (word order) variation in annotated corpora; the current version is applicable to the NPEGL noun phrase database.
+This is a tool for classifying and analysing syntactic (word order) variation in annotated corpora; the current version is applicable to the NPEGL noun phrase database (NPEGL: N_oun P_hrases in E_arly G_ermanic L_anguages).
 For background information on NPEGL, the material and the annotation system, as well as the idea(s) behind PATTERNIZATION, please consult:

 Pfaff, Alexander.
 2019.
 'NPEGL -- Annotation Manual', Ms.   ("ANNO-Short").